google/starlark-go/doc/spec.md

 The `dict` and `set` data types are implemented using hash tables, so only _hashable_ values are suitable as keys of a `dict` or elements of a `set`.
-Attempting to use a non-hashable value as the key in a hash table, or as the operand of the `hash` built-in function, results in a dynamic error.
+Attempting to use a non-hashable value as the key in a hash table results in a dynamic error.

 The hash of a value is an unspecified integer chosen so that two equal values have the same hash, in other words, `x == y => hash(x) == hash(y)`.